kongwanbianjinyu/PID-Controller-Avoid-Obstacles/README.md

 * Task1: Feeding our designed control input ((ROB535_ControlProject_part1_input.mat) into the system function(forwardIntegrateControlInput), we can get the trajectory information.
 We will display the trajectory path using the red line.

-* Task2: The result is info_result.png and .png
+* Task2: The result is info_result.png and result.png.
+The red dot are obstacles randomly generated and green lines are trajectory avoiding them.

 ### Contact ###